-Charles Bridge Towers Hours: Opens at 10 am daily.
-Closes at 6 pm from November until February, 8 pm in March and October, and 10 pm from April-September.
+Charles Bridge Towers Hours: Opens at 10 am daily, but opens at 9 am in July and August.
+Closes at 6 pm from October until June, 7 pm in September, and 9 pm from July-August.

 Old Town Square

-Once you’ve crossed Charles Bridge, I recommend heading into Old Town and, specifically Old Town Square.
+After your Jewish Quarter tour, I recommend heading to Old Town Square.
 This cobblestone covered square is romantic on its own, but the architecture of the surrounding buildings is absolutely perfect.
 Not only is there the Old Town Hall that is home to the iconic Astronomical Clock, but there are two churches right in the square: Church of Our Lady Before Tyn and St. Nicholas Church.

 Of course, you could visit here year-round and have a lovely time.
 However, I highly recommend visiting the Old Town Square around the holidays in December, as this area has the most beautiful Christmas market complete with gorgeous stands selling sausages, mulled wine, Christmas baubles, and plenty of trdelnik, a delicious chimney cake baked over a fire and covered in cinnamon and sugar.

 This area is also magical around Christmastime for the stage on the square that has choirs, dancers, and more showing the Christmas traditions of Prague!